Oz CLI

 Running the CLI

-The command to run the Warp CLI depends on your OS, whether you installed the CLI as part of Warp or as a standalone package, and whether you're using the stable build or Warp Preview.
+The command to run the Oz CLI depends on your OS, whether you installed the CLI as part of Warp or as a standalone package, and whether you're using the stable build or Warp Preview.

 macOS